BERA funds over £40,000 of research on race and ethnicity

 We are delighted to announce new funding looking at aspects of race and ethnicity across the education sector.

 There are five recipients of the new round of small grant funding:

-Mike Mimirinis (University of East London)- Variation in Black students’ conceptions of academic support in higher education
+- Mike Mimirinis (University of West London)- Variation in Black students’ conceptions of academic support in higher education

 Each of these will receive up to £5,000 to conduct a small research study which will be published in mid-2022.

 We are also able to announce the latest recipients of the BCF Curriculum Investigation Grant.
 This is intended to support research led by schools and colleges’ with a focus on curriculum inquiry and investigation.

 - Sian Smith (Llanwern High School) – Can a whole school curriculum focus on Celebrating Diversity reduce the volume of racist incidents?